nilsenj/larang/README.md

 ####or
 `ng serve` will just launch client app from webpack/node server
 # App
 Angular part of the project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.

+##See jwt branch
+If you want JWT Auth, Toastr notifications and small fixes use jwt branch

 ## Development server